Cirkit Designer Logo

 • Cause: Incorrect input signal or power supply connection.

-• Solution: Verify that the input signals are within the specified logic level range (3.3V or 5V).
-Check the VCC and GND connections.
+• Solution: Verify the input signals and ensure the VCC and GND pins are properly connected.

 3. Noise or Unstable Operation